 Mahler´s Eighth Symphony

 The Symphony of a Thousand doesn’t quite require 1,000 performers, but close to 300 singers and instrumentalists.
 Mahler’s Symphony No. 8 is in every way a musical epos, and a grandiose tribute to love and the salvation of mankind.
+Watch the livestreaming of Friday´s concert on Play.

 Inspiration struck Gustav Mahler with incredible force in the summer of 1906 when he wrote the whole piece in a matter of months.
 His wife, Alma, later told how the Veni Creator Spiritus music of the first movement was composed before Mahler received the text, and yet fit like a glove.
 Mahler’s Symphony No. 8 brought together the Latin 9th century hymn and Goethe’s 1,000 years younger play Faust.
 It’s a pioneering and optimistic piece that, in the words of the composer, sounds ‘as if the whole universe began to sing’!